How to Master the YouTube Algorithm: TubeTalk Episode 159

 YouTube is all about content and if you can show lots of value on your channel, YouTube is going to suggest your videos to help you generate more views and subscribers.
-On this episode of TubeTalk, we’re going to show you how to hack the YouTube algorithm - in the legal and correct way, of course.
+On this episode of TubeTalk, the YouTuber podcast, we’re going to show you how to hack the YouTube algorithm - in the legal and correct way, of course.

 We’re joined by Tom Martin, a YouTube strategist extraordinaire.
 Tom is Certified by YouTube as an expert in both Audience Growth and Digital Rights.
 He has led the YouTube strategy for some of the world’s largest and most successful media companies, like the BBC, gaining them millions of subscribers and billions of views.
 He has also consulted with YouTube Creators and Fortune 500 companies to improve their results on YouTube via his company Channel Fuel.